d2l-ai/d2l-vi/chapter_multilayer-perceptrons/backprop_vn.md

 ## Computational Graph of Forward Propagation
 -->

-## Đồ thị Tính toán của Lan Truyền Ngược
+## Đồ thị Tính toán của Lan Truyền Xuôi

 <!--
 Plotting computational graphs helps us visualize the dependencies of operators and variables within the calculation.